bioip/bioip.github.io/about.md

 * Very large files still don't play super nice with public git repositories.
 * Summarizing results has to happen in two places, NSF reporting and the blog.
 Ideally posts here could be batch processed for the format that fastlane lets you batch load.
 * Perhaps it could be the other way around, report.research.gov could generate the markdown of the reports section and users could post it to the web as desired.
+* We need to more finely tune the meta tags for the site, and potentially individual posts.

 # Contributing